Author's Note: IMPORTANT! THE STORY IS DISCONTINUED. THERE WILL BE NO MORE UPDATES.

-Also for those Warhammer 40k fans that are looking for grimdark story I want to warn you: you will not find here one.
+Also, for those Warhammer 40k fans that are looking for grimdark story I want to warn you: you will not find here one.
 This story is set in ME universe that is not grimdark.
 Also I want to apologize to all Space Marines fans: sorry, no Astartes here.
 I'm a fan of Imperial Guard particularly Dan Abnett's Gaunt's Ghosts.
 I'm also a vivid fan of the Sandy Mitchell's Ciaphas Cain novels.
-Therefore, I'll try to add a little humor to the story.
-If it will be bad, don't be afraid to tell me!

 I also want to thank Colonel_Mustard1990 for his crossovers Hammerhand ad Angels of Storm.
 Those two were the source of inspiration for this story.

 Mass Effect belongs to BioWare.
 Warhammer 40k belongs to Game Workshop.
 In case of possible references to WH40k novels: those novels belong to Black Library and/or their respective authors.
 In case of possible references to WH40k Dawn of War series: the games belong to THQ.